German Language Exams

 - Oral Exam: Speaking test (15-20 minutes)

-The exam format may vary slightly between universities, but all follow the same general structure.
+The format can vary slightly between universities, but the skill coverage is consistent.

 Recognition